-I’d love to hear from you.
-All feedback is welcome and you can contact me here.
-If you want to make sure you don’t miss anything you can subscribe to the RSS feed here or below to get my recipes straight to your inbox.
+If you want to make sure you don’t miss any of our culinary masterpieces, you can subscribe to the site below to get news, guides and recipes straight to your inbox.

-If you want to give it a listen check out the Dubliners singing it here.
-I really hope you enjoy the recipes and if you try one, I would love to know how it goes.
+If you want to give it a listen, check out the Dubliners singing it here.
+We really hope you enjoy the recipes, and if you try one, We’d would love to know how it goes.